mtxslv/mtxslv.github.io/_pages/about.md

 toc: true
 ---

-> "Nothing in this world is difficult, but thinking makes it seem so." -Wu Cheng'en, Monkey: A Journey to the West.
+> "It is not a mistery of magic, but a feat of engineering".
+A Batalha do Apocalipse, Eduardo Spohr.
+2007.

 ## Skills